joncalhoun/pipe/README.md

 It has fairy limited uses and isn't as fleshed out as [exec](https://golang.org/pkg/os/exec/) is, but I use it every once in a while for chaining several different commands on the same text file.
 Eg running `gofmt` and `goimports` on code that I have generated.

+This code was initially released as part of a blog post covering how code generation can be used to make more maintainable code in a world without generics.
+You can find that post here - <https://www.calhoun.io/using-code-generation-to-survive-without-generics-in-go/>

 ## Example usage

 ```go